psfoley/openfl/docs/running_the_federation.rst

 .. note::

-    :code:`--collaborators_file cols_2.yaml` needs to be changed to your collaborator list.
-These can be found in :code:`bin/federations/collaborator_lists/`
+    :code:`--collaborators_file cols_2.yaml` needs to be changed to the names in your collaborator list.
+    A good practice is to create a new YAML file for each of your federations.
+This file is only needed by the aggregator.
+    These YAML files can be found in :code:`bin/federations/collaborator_lists/`

 2. Now we’re ready to start the aggregator by running the Python script.
 Note that we will need to pass in the fully-qualified domain name (FQDN) for the aggregator node address in order to present the correct certificate.